This manifesto is a compilation/notes on many philosophies and lifestyles I have adopted during life.

 Social Interactions

-My most prized moments with friends and family usually happen when there is a one-to-one moment, where I give undivided attention, therefore allowing myself and the person to truly give care, conversation, thoughts, and enjoyment.
-That does not mean that I’m only ever spending time with one friend or family member at a time, only that for me, I prefer to spend my time with a single person instead of groups.
+My most prized moments with friends and family usually happen when there is a one-to-one moment, where I give undivided attention, therefore allowing myself and the person to truly give care to conversation, thoughts, and enjoy it.
+That does not mean that I’m only ever spending time with one friend or family member at a time, only that I prefer to spend my time with a single person instead of groups.

 I’m also a huge fan of meeting new people outside, when at an event or party, instead of on the internet (where I don’t own any socials).
 I love seeing and understanding different people with all sorts of tastes and feelings.